 1. Customer purchases products from a single vendor

 Visit the WooCommerce shop page and add a product to the cart that is sold by Vendor B. Enter the shipping address and calculate the shipping cost.
 The plugin will display the shipping cost for the preferred shipping services that you have selected for that particular vendor.

 Similarly, if the customers only choose to purchase the products from vendor A, they will be able to view the FedEx Priority Shipping as a shipping method on the cart page, as shown below.

 2. Customer purchases products from multiple vendors

 Visit the WooCommerce shop page and add multiple products to the cart that is sold by individual vendors, say, Vendor A and B.

 Enter the shipping address and calculate the shipping cost.
-The plugin will calculate the shipping rates for both the products and add the shipping cost by the services that are available for both the vendors, as shown below.
+The plugin will calculate the shipping rates for both products and add the shipping cost to the services that are available for both vendors, as shown below:

 Place a couple of orders choosing various vendor products